-Administration of Justice, Associate in Science (AS): Law Enforcement Emphasis
+Administration of Justice, Associate of Arts or Science (AA/AS): Law Enforcement Emphasis

 |AJ 101||Introduction To The Administration Of Justice||3|

 |AJ 105||Diversity, Law and Justice||3|